This article explains the small claims process from filing a case in Small Claims Court through the possible outcomes.

-If the defendant is in court, he or she will also have a chance to speak.
+If the Defendant is in court, they will also have a chance to speak.
 Take notes so you can ask follow up questions when it’s your turn.
 Wait for your turn to speak and do not interrupt the other party.

 The Result of the Hearing